-The study was conducted in order to evaluate adjustment disorders.
-Dyslexic
+The comparative study was conducted in order to evaluate adjustment disorders.
+A sample of dyslexic

 emotional distress and school frustration.
 Adjustment disorders

-were defined as three independent areas of psycho-social functioning:
+were viewed in three independent perspectives of psycho-social functioning:

 TSCS (Tennessee Self Concept Scale) by W. H. Fitts.
 Sociometric status